 Reviewing the reliability and integrity of financial and operating information and the means used to identify, measure, classify, and report such information.

-Reviewing the systems established to ensure compliance with those policies, plans, procedures, laws, and regulations, which could have a significant impact on operations and reports and whether the organization is in compliance.
+Reviewing the control activities established to ensure compliance with those policies, plans, procedures, laws, and regulations, which could have a significant impact on operations and reports and whether the organization is in compliance.

-Reviewing the means of safeguarding assets and, as appropriate, verifying the existence and value of such assets.
+Reviewing the means of safeguarding assets (including information assets) and, as appropriate, verifying the existence and value of such assets.

 Reviewing and appraising the economy and efficiency with which resources are employed.